 And, in mid 2015, we embraced another change.
 After careful consideration and urging from our family, we evolved Global LEAD to become LeadAbroad.
 This new brand and direction celebrates our founding ideals and yet broadens our company focus to truly embrace our vision of leading transformative experiences.

-As we enter our ninth year, we continue to believe in the power of our generation seeing and serving the world.
-We are powered by an incredible team of ten full time members and an army of students on campuses nationwide.
+As we enter our tenth year, we continue to believe in the power of our generation seeing and serving the world.
+We are powered by an incredible team of ten team members and an army of students on campuses nationwide.
 Robbie continues to steer the ship and lead our team as we work to achieve the vision he had at Ankgor Wat so many years ago.
-Courtney never stopped pushing for positive impact and now oversees all international programs in Cape Town, Greece, Rome and Barcelona.
-Joanna, who traveled as a student on LEAD Cape Town in 2009, has returned every year since as the Program Director and now adds sales management to her repertoire.
+Courtney never stopped pushing for positive impact and now oversees all international programs in Cape Town, Greece, Rome, Barcelona, London and Costa Rica.
+Joanna, who traveled as a student on LEAD Cape Town in 2009, coaches our program directors and now adds sales management to her repertoire.
 Carolyn, the token Midwesterner, leads the marketing efforts inspired by the passion from her own travels to Barcelona, Australia and Fiji.
-Pierce, also a former student, missed her own college graduation to serve as an intern.
-She now works tirelessly to recruit the next class of students and leads our Greece location.
-Michael, a Cape Town 2011 student, continued to stay connected for four years after his student experience and joined full time to support our marketing and international programming teams.
-Muneeb heard about our tiny company and had to learn more.
-After a few conversations he quit his desk job to manage the financial side of changing lives.
+Michael, a Cape Town 2011 student, continued to stay connected after his student experience and joined full time in 2015 to support our marketing and international programming teams.
 Just a few months later, we added Kelsey to our team, convincing her to leave Athens, Georgia, and lead experiences in Athens, Greece.
-Most recently, former students Taylor and Cammie joined the staff after serving as Community Leaders and program interns.
-With the tireless dedication of this team of dreamers and doers, we are thrilled to run nine programs in six locations in summer 2017.
+After an incredible year of growth in 2016, Taylor, Cammie, and Sophie joined the staff after serving as Community Leaders and program interns and now travel to campuses nationwide and lead programs on three continents.
+Most recently, Marc joined our growing team to lead our finance and accounting systems.
+With the tireless dedication of this team of dreamers and doers, we are thrilled to run nine programs in six locations in summer 2018.